axeloz/filesharing/readme.md

 ## Description

 This PHP application based on Laravel 5.4 allows to share files like Wetransfer.
 You may install it **on your own server**.
-It **does not require** any database system, it works with JSON files in the storage folder.
+It **does not require** any database system, it works with JSON files into the storage folder.
 It is **multilingual** and comes with english and french translations for now.
-You're welcome to help.
+You're welcome to help translating the app.

-It comes with a droplet (based on Dropzone.js).
+It comes with a droplet.
 You may drag and drop some files or directories into the droplet, your files will be uploaded to the server as a bundle.

-The bundle is a various number of files between 1 and infinite (based on your configuration).
+A bundle is like a package containing is a various number of files.
 The bundle has a 2 weeks expiry date after the creation of the bundle.
 This value is not editable yet, this is a todo.

 This application provides three links per upload bundle :
 - a bundle preview link : you can send this link to your recipients who will see the bundle content.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b?auth=965242.
 The recipient can see all the files of the bundle, can download one given file only or the entire bundle.